EITD/eitd.github.io/_posts/2024-02-08-component.md

 # Controlled Vs Uncontrolled

-Form fields are considered either *uncontrolled*, meaning they **maintain their own state**, or *controlled*, meaning that some **parent maintains their state** and passes it to them to display.
+Form fields are considered either uncontrolled, meaning they **maintain their own state**, or controlled, meaning that some **parent maintains their state** and passes it to them to display.
 Usually, the form fields will be controlled.

 ```jsx
 // Uncontrolled